Tim McGraw: Charitable efforts

-Personal politics
+Politics

 Tim McGraw poses for a sailor at Ponte Vedra Beach, Florida on May 5, 2010, before performing at the Tournament Players Club at Sawgrass military appreciation day.

 In a 2006 interview with Esquire magazine, McGraw stated he would like to run for public office as a Democratic Party candidate, possibly for United States Senate or Governor of Tennessee—his home state.
 In the same interview, he praised Bill Clinton.

 In a 2008 interview with People magazine, McGraw referred to himself as a "Blue Dog Democrat" and stated that he and his family support Barack Obama.

 In January 2021, McGraw performed on the Celebrating America inaugural special, a primetime virtual concert celebrating the inauguration of Joe Biden.

 Personal life

-McGraw married fellow country singer Faith Hill in 1996, and they have three daughters.
+McGraw married fellow country singer Faith Hill in 1996, and they have three daughters: Gracie Katherine (born May 5, 1997), Maggie Elizabeth (born August 12, 1998) and Audrey Caroline (born December 6, 2001).

 In 2000, Kenny Chesney and McGraw became involved in a scuffle with police officers in Buffalo, New York, after Chesney was riding a State Police horse and refused to get off the horse.
 McGraw came to Chesney's aid after police officers nearby believed the horse was being stolen.
 The two were arrested and charged, Chesney for disorderly conduct and McGraw for assault, but were acquitted in 2001.

 McGraw holds a private pilot license and owns a single-engine Cirrus SR22.

 In 2015, Forbes estimated McGraw's annual income at $38 million.

 McGraw is the godfather to the son of Garrett Hedlund and Emma Roberts.
 He and Hedlund became friends after co-starring in Friday Night Lights and Country Strong.

 In acknowledgment of his grandfather's Italian heritage, McGraw was honored by the National Italian American Foundation (NIAF) in 2004, receiving the NIAF Special Achievement Award in Music during the Foundation's 29th Anniversary Gala.

 McGraw's Bracco Italiano named Lepshi won Best of Breed at the 2023 Westminster Kennel Club Dog Show.
 The McGraw-Hill family also has two other Bracco Italianos, Caesar and Stromboli.